-Dentists often hear their patients say “I have bleeding gums like my mother!” or “My father, just like me, had several decayed teeth and used to visit the dentist regularly” or “Both me and my brother have crooked teeth”.
-Are these observations by patients a mere coincidence or is there actually a genetic involvement in the condition of your teeth?
+As dentists we often hear patients say “I have bleeding gums like my mother!” or “My father, just like me, had several decayed teeth and used to visit the dentist regularly” or “Both me and my brother have crooked teeth“.
+Are these observations by patients a mere coincidence or is there a genetic involvement in the condition of your teeth?
 Let’s find out!!!!

 Genetic dentistry is still in its infancy.
 But scientists have identified five areas where genes play a role in tooth decay